CRUD Operations

 // Not between

-const users = await User.find({
+const users = await sql.from(User).find({

-where: { age: { op: '$not between', value: [18, 30] } }
+where: { age: { op: "$not between", value: [18, 30] } },

 });